zammad/zammad-admin-documentation/settings/security/base.rst

       :width: 60%
       :align: center

-.. tip:: **😖 This function may confuse users**
+.. tip:: **😖 This function may be confusing**

-   With third party authentications - but especially LDAP you may want to disable this function.
+   With third party authentications – but especially LDAP – you may want to disable this function.
 Zammad **will not** change third party login passwords and instead set or change the local password!